ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 Depending on the chosen editor, we also asked respondents which Solidity-related plugins they use, if any.

-Just like last year, the “Solidity” extension by Juan Blanco (both for Visual Studio Code) and “HardHat VSCode” by Nomic Foundation were yet again found to be the most popular among Solidity developers.
+Just like last year, the “Solidity” extension by Juan Blanco and “HardHat VSCode” by Nomic Foundation were once again found to be the most popular among Solidity developers.

 ![Editor Plugins Overview](slide28)

 We wanted to know which Ethereum specific development environment our survey participants use.

-It was indicated by a majority of 33.3% that Hardhat remains the most popular Ethereum-specific development environment similar to last year.
+With 33.3%, Hardhat remains the most popular Ethereum-specific development environment.

-However, this percentage is significantly lower than in 2022 results, with roughly 75% of all respondents using Hardhat.
-It is interesting to note that the trend seems to follow that of 2021 results instead, with 30% Hardhat users.
+However, this percentage is significantly lower than in 2022 results, when roughly 75% of all respondents were using Hardhat.

 Not too far behind, Foundry ranks second with 32% and Remix follows closely with 25.8%.
 After rising in popularity from 1.6% in 2021 to 30% in 2022, Foundry seems to have been comparable in usage since last year.